olehmisar/haxilium/README.md

 })
 ```

-Then we want users to execute this command.
+Then we want players to execute this command.
 We use `executeCommand(player, command)` to do this:
 ```js
 room.on('playerChat', function (player, message) {
     if (message[0] === '!') {